Following system colour scheme Selected dark colour scheme Selected light colour scheme

 name: str

-In addition to the set S of keys of the explicitly defined items, a TypedDict type that has the item __extra_items__: T is considered to have an infinite set of items that all satisfy the following conditions:
+Let S be the set of keys of the explicitly defined items on a TypedDict type.
+If it specifies extra_items=T, the TypedDict type is considered to have an infinite set of items that all satisfy the following conditions.

-• The key’s value type is consistent with T
+• The key’s value type is assignable to T.

 • The key is not in S.